 The Exploratorium science museum of San Francisco has set the standard for inspired science exploration since its inception.
 They surely have inspired me.
 Some of these "snacks" are versions of famous exhibits that you can make at home.
 The snacks are well thought out, refined and all around high quality.
 Poke around the rest of the Exploratorium site, too.
 There's always something interesting.
 Click on:

-A team of inspired educators in India has put together photographic instructions for dozens of clever toys from junk.
-This site keeps getting bigger and better!
+A team of inspired educators in India has put together photographic instructions and videos for hundreds of clever toys from junk.
+Most have a science theme.
 The "Do it details" link at the bottom of each project page gives detailed, print-friendly instructions.
-Amazing, high-quality site!
-New!
-Now they have a fantastic instructional video presence
+My only criticism is that sometimes they are sloppy about using other people's work and not attributing the source.
+But there is a lot of original work, too.

 http://www.arvindguptatoys.com/toys.html YouTube instructional video home page http://www.youtube.com/user/arvindguptatoys